calacademy-research/citations_finder/README.md

 **WARNING WARNING WARNING**:
 This will ERASE the contents of firefox_save_directory.
 Recommended that you change the default firefox save directory to something specific while running in this mode.

+# Technical notes

+All times stored are in localtime, not GMT.

+The program performs poorly if the host system sleeps.
+Prevent that with programs like "amphetamine" for mac

 # Installation and running